 A study was commissioned to gather further information on the implementation of the Directive in all EU countries and to evaluate the initial impact of the transposing legislation.
 The evaluation aimed to determine whether the needs of creditors in commercial transactions are being adequately addressed and identified factors that are preventing the correct implementation of the Directive, whilst proposing recommendations to rectify any shortcomings.

-The results of this study have been incorporated into a report that the European Commission will submit to the European Parliament and the Council on the implementation of this Directive in the coming weeks.
+The results of this study were part of a report on the implementation of this Directive that the European Commission submitted to the European Parliament and the Council.

 The Commission organised the Late Payment Information Campaign in all 28 EU countries from October 2012 to November 2014 to increase awareness amongst European stakeholders, in particular SMEs, and amongst public authorities on the rights granted by Directive 2011/7/EU on combating late payment in commercial transactions.